ivasic/Fargo/README.md

 # Fargo

 Fargo is a JSON parsing library heavily inspired by a functional JSON parsing library [Argo](https://github.com/thoughtbot/Argo).
-Started out as a fork but changed many concepts, mainly, in order to support iOS 7.0, Fargo is not a framework (although can be used as such).
-Also, all custom operators are replaced with functions and most dependencies are removed.
+Started out as a fork but changed many concepts, mainly, after Swift 2.0, greatly simplified parsing code and now depending on the do/catch for error handling.

 ## Installation

+### TODO: cocoapods & carthage

 ### Git Submodules

-Until we can ditch iOS 7.0 support, this is the preferred installation method.

 Add this repo as a submodule, and add all the files from `Fargo` subfolder to your workspace.